shubhmehta10/Real-Time-Analytical-System-for-Public-Transit-Monitoring/README.md

 ### 6.1 Port Forward Pinot Broker

-Port forward the Pinot broker:
+Open a new terminal and port forward the Pinot broker:

 ```bash
 kubectl port-forward svc/pinot-broker 8099:8099